RCOSDP/weko/docs/developersguide/create-a-datamodel.rst

 Linking records:
 ----------------

-Invenio provides tools to link records one to another.
+WEKO3 provides tools to link records one to another.

 We can extend our example by adding a "references" field which will contain a list of references to other records.